-Etihad Credit Insurance Showcases Innovative Credit Solutions For UAE-Based Smes And Startups
+Etihad Credit Insurance showcases innovative credit solutions for UAE-based SMEs and startups

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-Etihad Credit Insurance Showcases Innovative Credit Solutions For UAE-Based Smes And Startups
+Etihad Credit Insurance showcases innovative credit solutions for UAE-based SMEs and startups

-(MENAFN- Mid-East Info) Etihad Credit Insurance (ECI), the UAE's Federal export credit company, reinforced its commitment to boosting the UAE's global trade competitiveness and supporting the expansion of SMEs and startups at the 'EDB Connect'– Sharjah Edition.
+(MENAFN- Orient Planet Group) October 09, 2025: Etihad Credit Insurance (ECI), the UAE’s Federal export credit company, reinforced its commitment to boosting the UAE’s global trade competitiveness and supporting the expansion of SMEs and startups at the ‘EDB Connect’– Sharjah Edition.

+Held at the Sharjah Research Technology and Innovation Park, the forum brought together key public and private sector stakeholders under the theme ‘Empowering Sharjah’s Economy Through SMEs and Entrepreneurship.’
+Organized by Emirates Development Bank (EDB), in collaboration with the “Make It in the Emirates” initiative led by the Ministry of Industry and Advanced Technology (MoIAT), the event focused on enabling sustainable economic growth through industrial development, innovation, and strategic partnerships.

+Mohammad Sulaiman, Director of Governance, Risk, and Compliance at ECI, represented the company in a panel session, titled ‘Financing Growth and De-Risking Expansion: How Founders Can Compete Globally from the UAE’, which addressed how UAE-based founders and early-stage businesses can leverage financial tools to reduce risk, unlock new markets, and scale operations internationally.

 Legal Disclaimer: